Jbleezy/BO1-Reimagined/README.md

 * Can now explode after being placed for 1 second (previously 2 seconds)
 * Can now be picked up
 * No longer keeps moving and making sounds after being placed
+* First raise time is now the same as regular raise time

 #### Claymore
 * Added placing sound
 * Added activation sound
 * Can no longer be picked up after being triggered
+* First raise animation is now the same as regular raise animation
+* First raise time is now the same as regular raise time

 ### Frag Grenade
 * Changed upwards projectile speed